crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 When the Active Deploy is complete:
   * `cf apps` should show that `APPNAME` has only a single instance and is ready to be deleted

+Steps

- 1. Verify that Bluemix starts routing traffic to both versions:
+ 1. Verify that Bluemix starts routing traffic to both versions

 	* In your browser, you can go to URL of your application to see the change that you made
 	* Continue to hit F5 every few seconds, and you should see the change appear and disappear as you reload the browser (During the _Ramp-up_ phase).